axis80/quickform/README.md

 That's pretty much it.
 If your SMTP settings are correct, you should receive a notification email at the address(es) you specified every time the form is submitted.

+## ReCAPTCHA v2
+To enable ReCAPTCHA v2 ("I'm not a robot" checkbox) on the forms, retrieve a keypair from https://www.google.com/recaptcha/admin and enter them into your configuration.
+You must also add this code snippet to the <head> section of your page:

+`<script src="https://www.google.com/recaptcha/api.js" async defer></script>`

 ## Support
 I'll do my best to keep up with issue reports that relate to bugs and/or